-It seems that stress-free working environment doesn’t exist anymore.
-Big American corporations purposely create stressful environment, as they believe to achieve better productivity and effectiveness of their employees.
-I do not suggest you to choose one these companies for your career, but still, you can be interviewed there, since big corporations always advertise some job openings for entry level FA positions.
+Sad but true, stress-free working environment slowly ceases to exist.
+Big American corporations purposely create stressful environment, as they believe to achieve better productivity of employees in such an environment.
+I do not suggest you to choose one these companies, but still, you can end up interviewing there for a job, since big corporations always advertise new openings for entry level FA positions.

-Many job applicants tend to lie when answering this question (and many other questions).
+Many job applicants tend to tell lies when answering this question (and many other questions for that matter).
 Sometimes they can’t remember a situation, and sometimes they are not able to work under pressure.
-That is why they think up something and pretend to have an ability to work under pressure.
+That is why they think up something.

-However, it doesn’t matter if you think up something, or if you speak about a situation that really happened.
-In both cases, you should mention details, since details will give your answer credibility.
+However, it doesn’t matter if you think up something, or if you speak about a situation that really happened to you.
+In both scenarios you should mention details, since details will give you credibility.

-I often had to speak in front of a group, presenting my reports and forecasts in front of other team members.
+I often had to speak in front of a group, presenting my reports and forecasts.
 I did not feel good about it, it was stressful.
-However, I always put a lot of time into preparation, which helped me to calm down and feel good about myself.
+However, I always put a lot of time into preparation, which helped me to calm down and feel better.

 Stress is very important to me.
 I achieved my best results under pressure.
 In fact I need it to stay motivated and productive.
-For example, my last job was stressful, since I had to meet tight deadlines every single week.
-But I did not mind, and met all the deadlines most of the time.
+For example I had to meet tight deadlines every single week in my last job, but I did not mind, since the deadlines helped me to achieve my best results.

 I am rarely under pressure.
-As you can see, I do not stress out now, despite the fact that this interview matters a lot to me.
-Of course, there were stressful situations in my previous jobs, for example when the workload was heavy, but when life’s not at stake, nothing is.
-I simply never let the situation to get the better of me and my emotions.
+As you can see, I do not panic now, though this interview matters a lot to me.
+Of course there were stressful situations in my previous jobs, for example when the workload was heavy, but when life’s not at stake, nothing is.
+I try to not let the situation getting over me.